How much deposit do I need for a home loan?

 Now you know how much you need for a deposit you can get on the fast track to home ownership with these sure-fire saving tips.

 Attention first home buyers!
 The First Home Owners Grant, a one-off and tax-free payment, could be the key to cracking that 20% home loan deposit you need.
 Find your state's grant amount and requirements in Mozo's guide to the First Home Owners Grant.

 These days most Aussie lenders have a mandatory genuine savings requirement which means if you’re applying for a home loan with an LVR of more than 85% you’ll need to show proof of regular savings of at least 3 months.
 Grow your nest egg by setting up direct deposits into a high interest savings account.

-Saving for a home loan deposit can be a lengthy process, so if it is an option available to you consider getting a family member on board to act as a security guarantor to your home loan.
+Saving for a home loan deposit can be a lengthy process, so if it is an option available to you consider getting a parent or family member on board to act as a security guarantor to your home loan.
 Not only will this help you get in the property door sooner, but you’ll also avoid the cost of lenders mortgage insurance if you don’t have a deposit over 20%.

 A little sacrifice goes a long way when saving up for the deposit of your dream home, so say goodbye to your Friday night take-outs and impromptu overseas adventures (for now).
 Punch your income and expenses into the Mozo budget calculator to see where you can afford to tighten your waistband.

 Determine how much your monthly repayments will be using Mozo’s home loan repayments calculator and if they’re more than expected it may just mean that purchasing a smaller property or looking for a property in a more affordable area is on the cards.